nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

 1. When `Logic` is called upon to execute a command, it is passed to the `Abcli Parser` class.
+2. The `Abcli Parser` class then creates either a `BuyerCommandParser`, `MeetUpCommandParser`, or `PropertyCommandParser` according to its current mode
-2. The `Abcli Parser` class then creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-The type of parser that is created is dependent on the mode of the static `currentParser` field in `Abcli Parser` (e.g., when in MeetUp mode, `Abcli Parser` will create a `DeleteCommandParser` for the `MeetUp` class, while in Buyer mode, `Abcli Parser` will create a `DeleteCommandParser` for the `Person` class)
+3. The created CommandParser then creates another parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+The type of parser created here is dependent on the CommandParser created in step 2, e.g. a `MeetUpCommandParser` will create a `DeleteCommandParser` for the `MeetUp` class, while a `BuyerCommandParser` will create a `DeleteCommandParser` for the `Buyer` class.
-3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+4. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
-4. The command can communicate with the `Model` when it is executed (e.g. to delete a buyer).<br>
+5. The command can communicate with the `Model` when it is executed (e.g. to delete a buyer).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
-5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+6. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `Abcli Parser` class calls on the `Command Parser` class to create an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `BuyerListParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `Abcli Parser` class creates a `BMPCommandParser` (`BMP` is a placeholder for the different mode of parsers, either a `BuyerCommandParser`, `MeetUpCommandParser`, or `PropertyCommandParser`).
+The created BMPCommandParser then creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create an `XYZCommand` object (e.g., `AddCommand`) which the `AbcliParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g. during testing.
+* All `BMPCommandParser` classes (`BuyerCommandParser`, `MeetUpCommandParser`, and `PropertyCommandParser`) extends the `CommandParser` class so that all of them have access to general commands e.g. `HelpCommand`, ...

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/budget/model/Model.java)